 In “The Telomere Effect”, Elizabeth Blackburn advises to eat less animal and dairy fat, as part of your strategy to avoid destroying “telomeres”.
 These are the DNA components at the ends of each chromosome, components that are vital in preventing aging and premature death of the cell.

-A study (of 70,000 people) was reported in October 2019 by the US Mayo Clinic in “How plant-based food helps fight cancer”.
-Researchers found that vegans had the lowest rates of cancer of any diet.
+In a study of 70,000 people, reported by the US Mayo Clinic, researchers found that vegans had the lowest rates of cancer of any diet.

 So, there’s plenty of evidence of the potentially harmful effects of dairy, especially related to cancer.